codemucker/tool-manager/.llm/lib-shared/tm/bash/lib.install.bats.sh.md

 ```

 ## Related
-- This library is a key component of the `tm-dev-tests` command, which uses it to prepare the environment before executing test suites.
+- This library is a key component of the `tm-dev-test` command, which uses it to prepare the environment before executing test suites.